 - Design Defect – When a product design is defective and unreasonably dangerous when put to a reasonably anticipated use, regardless of how carefully it is manufactured.
 The plaintiff must prove there is a feasible alternative design.
 An example is a piece of equipment that does not have a safety guard, or an automobile with a defective seatbelt design.

-Padberg, Corrigan & Appelbaum, P.C. has successfully represented injured people in St. Louis product liability actions against small and large corporations.
+The St. Louis product liability attorneys at Padberg, Corrigan & Appelbaum have successfully represented injured people in actions against small and large corporations.
 These have included defective airplanes, defectively designed automobiles, defectively manufactured dump truck hoists and beds, defective medical products and devices, and more.

 Notable Product Liability Cases